100Starlings/rubyblok/README.md

 Rubyblok fetches the content via the Storyblok API and the content is not cached locally.

 ### Cached mode
 Rubyblok fetches the content from the local database.
 This mode is useful ie. if you don't want to call the API on every page request or you want to index the content locally.
-To enable this mode you need to set the cached feature on in the rubyblok.rb file:
+To enable this mode you need to set the cached feature on in the `config/initializers/rubyblok.rb` file:
 ```
 config.cached = true
 ```

-If you want to update the local cache on every page request (ie. the content is not updated via the webhook), you need to set the auto_update feature on in the rubyblok.rb file:
+If you want to update the local cache on every page request (ie. the content is not updated via the webhook), you need to set the auto_update feature on in the `config/initializers/rubyblok.rb` file:
 ```
 config.auto_update = true
 ```